-- Players must be dressed in matching or similar jerseys (preferably with permanent numbers for proper identification). - Goalkeepers must wear colors distinguishing them from all other players and referees. - Players may not switch shirts and wear a different number than that on your team roster form.
+- Players must be dressed in matching or similar jerseys (preferably with permanent numbers for proper identification). - Goalkeepers must wear colours distinguishing them from all other players and referees. - Players may not switch shirts and wear a different number than that on the team rosterform.
 The home team changes in cases of colour conflict.
-It is recommended that teams bring alternate tops. - It is mandatory that players wear shin guards of an appropriate size.
-Shin guards must be worn on both legs and must be totally covered by socks.
+It is recommended that teams bring alternate tops. - It is mandatorythat players wear shin guards of an appropriate size.
+Shin guards must be worn on both legs and must be totally covered by socks. - Socks must be matching.